-The Texas Legislature established a Texas Medicaid Disproportionate Share Program (DSH Program) that was designed to assist those facilities serving the majority of the indigent patients in the state by providing funds supporting increased access to health care within the community.
+In response to the growing number of uninsured patients and the rising cost of health care, the Texas Legislature established a Texas Medicaid Disproportionate Share Program (DSH Program) that was designed to assist those facilities serving the majority of the indigent patients by providing funds supporting increased access to health care within the community.
 This program allows the Texas Department of Human Services to levy assessments from certain hospitals, use the assessed funds to obtain federal matching funds, and then redistribute the total funds to those facilities serving a disproportionate share of indigent patients in the state of Texas.
-At December 31, 2016 and 2015, respectively, the System had recorded approximately \$5,277 and \$0 of DSH revenue for services to be provided in 2017 and 2016, respectively.
-These amounts are reported as a deferred inflow of resources in the accompanying balance sheets and will be recognized as revenue during the period in which services are provided.
+At December 31, 2017 and 2016, respectively, the System had recorded approximately \$6,027 and \$5,277 of DSH revenue for services to be provided in 2018 and 2017, respectively.
+These amounts are reported as revenue received in advance in the accompanying balance sheets and are recognized as revenue during the period in which services are provided.

-On December 12, 2011, the United States Department of Health and Human Services approved a Medicaid section 1115(a) demonstration entitled "Texas Health Transformation and Quality Improvement Program" (the Waiver) that allowed the state to expand Medicaid managed care while preserving hospital funding, provides incentive payments for health care improvements and directs more funding to hospitals that serve large numbers of uninsured patients.
+On December 12, 2011, the United States Department of Health and Human Services (HHSC) approved a Medicaid section 1115(a) demonstration entitled "Texas Health Transformation and Quality Improvement Program" (the Waiver) that allowed the state to expand Medicaid managed care while preserving hospital funding, provides incentive payments for health care improvements and directs more funding to hospitals that serve large numbers of uninsured patients.
 The Waiver established two pools, an Uncompensated Care Pool (UC Pool) to offset the cost of uncompensated care and a Delivery System Reform Initiative Payment Pool (DSRIP) as incentive payments for developing programs and strategies supporting hospitals' efforts to improve access to health care; improve quality and outcomes of care, improve efficiencies of care provided; and to improve the patient experience by managing the health of patients and families served.
 DSRIP payments are made for system improvements identified in Regional Healthcare Partnerships (RHP) delivery system reform and improvement plans (RHP Plan) led by public hospitals such as the System or governmental entities that will provide the state share of Waiver pool funds.
 The System serves as the anchor facility for the 20 county RHP 6.
 The revenue from the two funding pools is recognized as earned throughout the related demonstration year.
 Funding from the UC Pool is limited to actual uncompensated care costs, as defined by the Waiver.
 The System has recorded an estimated liability for payments received in excess of its cost.